Due to our trip to Italy and the early Easter holiday I'm putting all the gardening activities for March and April into one post, mostly as collages.

 In the lawn that was cut in October I found some wild anemones and no doubt there are other wild flowers since the lawn has reverted back to a state similar to the surrounding meadows where I found wild grape hyacinths, marigolds, clover and so on when I went for a walk.
 Many of the rosemary bushes have gone woody or died, but there's a huge one which has grown through the Roman pillars on the retaining wall.

 Back in the UK we've had warm weather although a few weeks ago there was an unexpected night of icy rain that settled and a few days of strong wind and rain.
-Mr. P. had decided to create some raised beds on the veggie plot and now has his plan for what he wants to grow there.
+My husband had decided to create some raised beds on the veggie plot and now has his plan for what he wants to grow there.
 The covered yard is a useful, extra space for starting off some plants and keeping others protected over the Winter months.

 Below is a sample of what is growing at the moment outdoors and in the covered way.
 Thankfully there's still space in the yard for me to sit and read when I feel like it!
-Our Berkshire daughter has been staying with us and bought me a little table with a mosaic top and a model of a bird as an early birthday present.
+Our daughter has been staying with us and bought me a little table with a mosaic top and a model of a bird as an early birthday present.
 We share a love of gardening so we've been buying plants from plant sale stalls and the local garden centre nursery to supplement the ones grown from seed.

 |Some alpines and sweet peas|

 The weather is not as warm at the moment as it has been, but it's dry and pleasant enough for continuing with work in the garden and for getting out and about.
 Yesterday we had a day out in Derbyshire.
-I hope you're having a good week and you have a lovely weekend.